-From AEMO's discussions with two key impacted retailers, they noted that there had been numerous conversations with Jemena over the course of this issue and they were working collaboratively with Jemena towards a solution for the meter read issues.
-One retailer reported that it had been necessary for them to generate a large number of estimated reads in lieu of the delayed meter reads from Jemena, and that this had resulted in significant operational impacts.
+From AEMO's discussions with two key impacted participants, they noted that there has been numerous conversations with Jemena over the course of this issue and that retailers have been working collaboratively with Jemena towards a solution for the meter read issues.
+Retailers have reported that due to their operational requirements they found it necessary to generate a large number of estimated reads in lieu of the delayed meter reads from Jemena and that this had resulted in significant operational impacts.

-AEMO's analysis of the meter data submissions by Jemena to AEMO shows that their non-daily gas meter reading delivery performance has not met the requirements as outlined in the Procedures on multiple occasions over the reviewed period (January 2015 - September 2015).
+AEMO's analysis of the meter data submissions by Jemena to AEMO shows that, whilst there has been improvement in December 2015 and January 2016, their quarterly gas meter reading delivery performance has not met the requirement in clause 21.1(7) in the Procedures on multiple occasions over the reviewed period (September 2015 - January 2016).